mwrnd/innova2_flex_xcku15p_notes/README.md

 #### Generate Personal Signing Key

 Need a personal [signing key](https://github.com/andikleen/simple-pt/issues/8#issuecomment-813438385) for compiled kernel modules.
-Copy and paste the following into a command terminal and it should generate a key configuration.
+Run `sudo ls` to prime `sudo` then copy and paste the following into a command terminal and it should generate a key configuration.

 ```Shell
 cd /lib/modules/$(uname -r)/build/certs